 Where to invest in barley

-Looking for the best stock trading platform in the US?
+Looking for Australia's best stock trading platform?
 Compare options with Finty.

 First time investing?